Why Indian Air Force requires Akash NG SAM when it has MRSAM?

 On 25 Jan, the Defence Research and Development Organisation (DRDO) flight tested the Akash-NG SAM (New Generation) from the Integrated Test Range off the coast of Odisha.
 “The missile intercepted the target with textbook precision.
-The launch met all the test objectives by performing high maneuvers during the trajectory.
+The launch met all the test objectives by performing high manoeuvres during the trajectory.
 The performance of the Command and Control system, onboard avionics and aerodynamic configuration of the missile was successfully validated during the trial.
 During the test launch, the entire flight path of the missile was monitored and the flight data was captured by various Range instruments such as Radar, EOTS and Telemetry systems deployed by ITR, Chandipur.
-The Multi Function Radar was tested for its capability of integration with the system,” says the Ministry of Defence release.
+The Multi-Function Radar was tested for its capability of integration with the system,” says the Ministry of Defence release.

 One other interesting note in the Release was “The Akash-NG system has been developed with better deployability compared to other similar systems with canisterized launcher and much smaller ground system footprint.
-The test launch was carried out by a combined team of DRDO, Bharat Dynamics Ltd (BDL) & Bharat Electronics Ltd (BEL) in the presence of the representatives of Indian Air Force. “
+The test launch was carried out by a combined team of DRDO, Bharat Dynamics Ltd (BDL) & Bharat Electronics Ltd (BEL) in the presence of the representatives of the Indian Air Force. “

 Akash SAM versions